cognesy/instructor-php/docs/data_model.md

 );
 ```

+### Streaming Sequences

 Additional, unique feature of sequences is that they can be streamed per each
 completed item in a sequence, rather than on any property update.

 > **NOTE** This feature requires the `stream` option to be set to `true`.

+To receive sequence updates provide a callback via Instructor's
+`onSequenceUpdate()` that will be called each  time a new item is received from LLM.

+The callback provided a full sequence that has been retrieved so far.
+You can
+get the last added object from the sequence via `$sequence->last()`.

+Remember that while the sequence is being updated, the data is not validated -
+only when the sequence is fully extracted, the objects are validated and a full
+sequence is returned (see example below).

 ```php
 class Person